 Love is still in the air from Valentine's Day.
 So why not show some of that love to your home?
 One way to do this is to make some energy efficient updates that will keep you comfortable, making it easier to love your house, and others in it!

 Window treatments do more than make your windows look good; they can also greatly increase the comfort of your home by reducing winter heat loss.
 Drapes are one way to add beauty and efficiency to your windows - helping to reduce heat loss from a warm room up to 10%.
 Blinds, too, are an attractive window treatment option, and you may be eligible to take advantage of tax credits for select energy-efficient shades.

-During the winter, I will open the drapes on my sunlit windows during the day to allow passive solar energy to help heat my room.
-At night, I'll shut them and make sure the panels overlap in the center to ensure minimal heat loss, even using magnetic clips to keep them attached.
+During the winter, open the drapes on sunlit windows during the day to allow passive solar energy to help heat the house.
+Shutting them at night will help ensure minimal heat loss, especially if you make certain blinds are fully closed and drapes are overlapped (you can even use magnetic clips to keep fabric drapes shut!).